-After my meal, I settled back to listen to some music and stare out of the bank of beautiful Dreamliner windows next to my seat – something I never tire from!
+After my meal, I settled back to listen to some music and stare out of the bank of beautiful Dreamliner windows next to my seat – something I never tire of!

 Verdict: LATAM Sydney to Auckland business class

 While the hard product and service aren’t amongst the best in the sky, LATAM delivers a solid and spacious offering for your next trans-Tasman trek.
 It’s a cut above a Qantas or Virgin 737 any day of the week.
 And for the current bookable price, it’s simply unbeatable!